IRS Form 9465: Installment Agreement Request

 What Are the Payment Installment Methods?There are various ways a taxpayer can repay their tax debt using a monthly installment plan from the IRS.
 Below are the options you can choose from, including the costs associated with each method:

 - Check, money order, or credit card: $149 for online payment, $225 for mail

 - Direct debit: $31 for online payment, $107 for mail

 - Payroll deduction installment agreement: $120

 Interest Fees Associated With An Installment Payment AgreementThe IRS will charge a daily compounding interest rate that’s equivalent to the short-term federal funds rate plus 3%.
 This rate is calculated each quarter.
 Tax officials may also charge a failure-to-pay penalty which ranges.
 Keep in mind that the total penalties and the IRS payment plan interest rate can add up to 9% to 12% on an annual basis.
 So, taxpayers must be prepared to pay not only their principal balance but the fees associated with their payment plan as well.
 If possible, it is in your best interest to try to make more than the minimum required monthly payments to reduce the financial burden of these peripheral charges.
-It is also prudent to pay off as much tax debt as you can from the beginning so that your intital principal loan debt balance when starting your installment plan is smaller.
-By doing so, you’ll end up paying less in fees and interest for the duration of your installment agreement.
+It is also prudent to pay off as much tax debt as you can from the beginning so that the initial principal loan debt balance on your installment plan is smaller.
+By doing so, you will end up paying less in fees and interest for the duration of your installment agreement.